Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Political
 Norwich is governed by Norwich City Council.
 The city has 39 city councillors, with 13 electoral wards, each having three councillors who undertake casework for constituents, making council policies, budgeting and service delivery.
 The county council runs education services as well as social care and transport.

-> Bonus info: the **Russell Street Community Area Residents Association** is a group of people within the Mancroft Ward who discuss local issues such as litter, tackling homelessness and lonliness, meeting monthly, and using platforms like Facebook to communicate to make the area more pleasant to live in.
+> Bonus info: the **Russell Street Community Area Residents Association** is a group of people within the Mancroft Ward who discuss local issues such as litter, tackling homelessness and loneliness, meeting monthly, and using platforms like Facebook to communicate to make the area more pleasant to live in.

 May 2022 Council Election Results.
 Turnout **35.3%**
 | Candidate Name                | Political Party                    | Votes | Elected |